IhorKyl/git_assignment/README.md

 GitHub issues are an extremely useful tool for communicating decisions, ideas and problems that are project specific.

 b.
 What is a pull request?
-If collaborators don't have direct access (push access ) they can make "pull request" to give request for merging branch with changes.
+A pull request is a mechanism for proposing changes to a repository and requesting that those changes be reviewed and merged into a target branch, typically the main branch.

 c.
 How do I open up a pull request?
  1.Go to repository of the project